For angels, scouts & seed funds

 The 10 names I locked on May 4, 2026

-Graded in the open · July 3Ten real companies that showed the take-off pattern that week.
-On July 3 I grade every one in public — raised, acquired, or nothing.
+Graded in the open · July 3Ten real companies that showed the take-off pattern that week — unfiltered and un-cherry-picked.
+Some you'll recognize, some you won't: showing you the raw list before the outcomes is the whole point.
+It's the same pattern that flagged Cursor and Supabase before their rounds (above) — shown here live and ungraded.
+On July 3 I grade every one in public: raised, acquired, or nothing.
 No edits, no hindsight, no quietly dropping the misses.

 - 1. Zapply Jobs · HR Tech · Pre-seed